AshuShewalkar/SunbaseData-Unity-Assignment/README.md

 # Unity Version used - 2022.3.7f1
 # Unity template used - 2D(URP)Core
 # Import using Assets ->Import Package -> Custom Package -> Ashutosh SunbaseData Assignment.unitypackage (file)
+# Also Add circleLayerMask in Layers section
+# Also Add Circle in Tag section